systemjs/systemjs/docs/module-formats.md

 By default when not set, automatic regular-expression-based detection is used.

+> Note that ES6 modules are detected via the presence of `import` and `export` module syntax and no other features at all.
+This is because the transpilation applies to the module format specifically, not the language.

 It is typically advisable to set the module format where possible.

 ### Inter-Format Dependencies